 A cold is an upper respiratory infection caused by a virus.
-Colds tend to occur most often in winter, although scientists aren't sure why.
-In the United States, adults usually have 2 - 4 colds per year, and children have as many 10.
+Colds tend to occur most often in winter, although scientists are not sure why.
+In the United States, adults usually have 2 colds per year, and children have at least 6.

-There is no foolproof way to prevent a cold -- and no way to cure it -- but you can treat the symptoms.
+There is no foolproof way to prevent a cold and no way to cure it.
+But you can treat the symptoms.
 Colds tend to last about a week, and can be accompanied by sore throat and cough.
-Unlike the flu, colds don't usually cause you to run a high fever (above 102° Fahrenheit).
+Unlike the flu, colds don't usually cause a high fever (above 102°F [38.8°C]).

 Signs and Symptoms